Kingamattack/Xamarin-IMERIR-course/README.md

 - PCL
 - DataBinding

+## Troubleshooting
+- Android clear htttp -> true (Research) https://medium.com/@son.rommer/fix-cleartext-traffic-error-in-android-9-pie-2f4e9e2235e6

+- iOS: The resource could not be loaded because the App Transport Security policy requires the use of a secure connection. https://forums.xamarin.com/discussion/99876/xamarin-ios-on-visual-studio-2017-requires-the-use-of-a-secure-connection

+- Change Android status bar color `Window.SetStatusBarColor(Color.ParseColor("#920000"));`

 - Création d'un projet Multiplatform -> Appp -> Blank Forms App -> App name -> Android/iOS / -> Use.NET Standard (not Shared Library)
 - Mettre à jours les paquets
 - Design de la vue
 - Binding context -> this
-- Data Bidning
-- Android clear htttp -> true (Research) https://medium.com/@son.rommer/fix-cleartext-traffic-error-in-android-9-pie-2f4e9e2235e6

-- iOS: The resource could not be loaded because the App Transport Security policy requires the use of a secure connection. https://forums.xamarin.com/discussion/99876/xamarin-ios-on-visual-studio-2017-requires-the-use-of-a-secure-connection

 - Install MVVMLightLibs in all projects and inherits from ViewModelBase Define 2 properties for the Text and one for the list